aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 - data container, which is reflection/representation of entity which contains data, could be a Kafka Topic, or a Cassandra table in a keyspace, a Couchbase bucket, a HDFS file within a directory, a HIVE table, a OpenSwift container, an Elasticsearch index, a MySQL table, etc.
 - arrowed line, an arrow represents data flow direction, while the line reflects the coupling/connection between two components, either actor or container.

 Here are the explanation on how everything works.
-- data actor can connect data container or data actor
+- data actor can connect with data container or data actor
-- data container cannot connect data container
+- data container cannot connect with data container
 - one data actor can connect with multiple data containers and or multiple data actors
-- arrow indicates data flow and direction, when data flows through a data actor, some processing happens, it could be as simple as copying
+- arrow indicates data flow and direction
+- when data flows through a data actor, some processing happens, it could be as simple as copying
 - an arrow leading out of a data container means data flows out of the data container
 - an arrow leading into a data container means data flows into the data container
 - an arrow leading into a data actor means the data actor takes in data then process it
 - an arrow leading out of data actor means the data actor finishes processing then lets processed data flows toward downstream component
-- data actor can have many information attached, such as underlying system information, setting of connection to data container or another data actor, how to probe itself and connectivity what kind of processing it applies to data flowed-in, link to source code, etc.
+- data actor can have many information attached, such as underlying system information, setting of connection to data container or another data actor, how to probe itself and connectivity with other components, what kind of processing it applies to data flowed-in, link to source code, etc.
-- data container can also have many information attached, such as cluster information, how to probe cluster, DDL scripts, data schemas, how to inspect data contained, etc.
+- data container can also have many information attached, such as cluster information, how to probe cluster and the container, DDL scripts, data schemas, how to inspect data contained, etc.

 Below is one sample data topology as a reflection of real data processing runtime, data service and end data consuming application, without revealing details.
+User could not only get a full picture, but could also interact with each component on the topology to get information needed for operating, inspection, triaging and monitoring.

 ![](pics/sample-data-topology.png)